-- Specific measures to monitor attendance on a daily and weekly basis are embedded and regularly checked to ensure the safeguarding of all pupils through specific and tailored interventions. - Matford Brook Academy records and collects attendance data using our Data Management System, Bromcom.
-We recognise that there are particular groups who nationally, and within our local setting, are more vulnerable and susceptible to lower attendance patterns such as children who are defined as Pupil Premium, and pupils with Special Educational Needs or Disabilities.
-We work with families to overcome any specific barriers that children may be facing, regardless of these needs to ensure pupils continue to fully access their education. - Staff make effective use of communication protocols such as Class Dojo and newsletters to report to parents/carers the trends and patterns in attendance at a whole school level as well as for their child. - Where attendance is deemed to be a concern, we will talk to pupils and parents.
+- Specific measures to monitor attendance on a daily and weekly basis are embedded at the school and regularly checked to ensure the safeguarding of all pupils through specific and tailored interventions. - Matford Brook Academy records and collects attendance data using our Data Management System, (Bromcom).
+We recognise that there are groups who nationally, and within our local setting, are more vulnerable and susceptible to lower attendance patterns such as children who are defined as Pupil Premium, and pupils with Special Educational Needs or Disabilities.
+We work with families to overcome any specific barriers that children may be facing, regardless of these needs to ensure pupils continue to fully access their education.

+- Staff make effective use of Bromcom and the weekly newsletter to report to parents the trends and patterns in attendance at a whole school level as well as for their child. - Where attendance is deemed to be a concern, we will talk to pupils and parents.
 From this, there may be one of three initial outcomes: - a.
 Initiate simple reasonable adjustments - b.
-Develop a school focused plan with the pupil and their parent as appropriate (As per our Amber stage process) - c.
+Develop a school focused plan with the pupil and their parent as appropriate (As per our Stage 2 of the attendance support process) - c.
 Initiate a multi-agency Early Help Assessment (EHA) - If the conversation with the pupil indicates a serious safeguarding concern, we will follow our safeguarding procedures as set out in our Safeguarding and Child Protection Policy.